thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-docker-machine-azure-config.md

 <properties
-   pageTitle="Créer des hôtes Docker dans Azure avec Docker Machine | Microsoft Azure" description="Décrit l'utilisation de Docker Machine pour créer des hôtes Docker dans Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Create Docker hosts in Azure with Docker Machine | Microsoft Azure" description="Describes use of Docker Machine to create docker hosts in Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"